Skip to content

 Step 1: Clarify the objective of the transfer.
 Before paperwork begins, decide what you want the annuity to accomplish inside the Roth IRA.
 If your goal is principal protection and steadier accumulation, you will evaluate different contract features than if your goal is lifetime income.
 Many transfers fail to “feel right” later because the household chose a contract first and defined the goal second.
 Clarifying the goal up front also helps you decide whether you want to transfer the entire Roth IRA or only a portion, leaving the remainder invested for growth and liquidity.

 Step 2: Confirm the Roth IRA is moving as an IRA transfer, not a distribution.
 The cleanest workflow is to avoid checks payable to you personally and instead complete a custodian-to-custodian move.
-This is similar in concept to other retirement transfers, and the key principle is the same: keep the movement inside the retirement account system.
 If you want a clear definition and the reason it matters, review what a direct rollover is.
 Even when the correct terminology is “transfer” rather than “rollover,” the point is that funds should not be paid to you as a taxable distribution.

 Step 3: Choose the annuity carrier and contract structure.
 This is where product differences matter.
 Two contracts can both be “Roth IRA annuities,” but they may behave very differently.
 Look at surrender periods, how interest is credited, what liquidity features are available, and how income is calculated if you plan to add an income component.
-If you are comparing multiple structures, it can help to start broad by reviewing annuity options, then narrow the selection based on your retirement income goal.
+If you are comparing multiple structures, review annuity options, then narrow the selection based on your retirement income goal.

 Step 6: Set beneficiary instructions and align the annuity with your household plan.
-One of the most overlooked benefits of annuities is how they can simplify beneficiary execution and survivor planning when designed correctly.
-However, beneficiaries and payout elections must match your intent.
+Beneficiaries and payout elections must match your intent.
 If you want to understand how beneficiary options can work in annuity structures, review annuity beneficiary death benefits and then decide whether you want a design focused on maximum lifetime income, stronger beneficiary protection, or a balance between the two.
+For Roth IRA annuities specifically, the absence of lifetime RMD obligations — which our resource on required minimum distributions covers in full — means the annuity can remain deferred longer than a traditional IRA annuity without mandatory distribution forcing a premature payout schedule.

 Taxes and Roth IRA Rules: What Actually Changes (and What Doesn’t)